Explain Everything About The Char Dham Yatra Uttarakhand

 Q. Which river flows through Badrinath?

 Badrinath, located at an elevation of 10,000 ft above sea level, is a popular temple that witnesses thousands of pilgrims during the Chardham Yatra Season.
-The Alaknanda river flows very close to Badrinath Temple.
-Originating from the Satopanth Tal Glacier, the Alaknanda river moves towards Mana Village and reaches Badrinath Valley.
+The Alaknanda River flows very close to Badrinath Temple; originating from the Satopanth Tal Glacier, it moves towards Mana Village and reaches Badrinath Valley.

 Q. Why is Badrinath Temple famous?